Mathics3/mathics-development-guide/docs/installing.rst

     $ docker pull mathicsorg/mathics

-This will pull the latest development release that has a docker tagname ``#latest`` if you want a stable release, give the version in the pull command.
+This will pull the latest development release that has a docker tag name ``#latest`` if you want a stable release, give the version in the pull command.
 For example

-    $ docker pull mathicsorg/mathics#4.0.0
+    $ docker pull mathicsorg/mathics#5.0.0

-From an OS-specific Repository
+From an OS-Specific Repository
 ------------------------------

 Click on the link below from `Repology.org <https://repology.org>`__ for